Chapter 10 – Administrative Procedures

 The URI Research Foundation is not associated with the URI Foundation (see 3.50.10 – 3.50.21 for information about the Research Foundation).
 Administrative Report September 2015

 10.72.10 Procedure for Revisions to the Distribution of Facilities and Administrative (Overhead) Funds.
-At the beginning of each fiscal year, a subcommittee of the Council for Research shall review procedures and distribution of Facilities and Administrative funds (research overhead funds).
-The review shall: a) evaluate the current expenditure and distribution plan with regard to URI’s changing needs and resources; b) examine, as desirable, F&A distribution plans at other peer public research institutions; c) produce a report including, as appropriate, any recommendations for changes in distribution to be considered for implementation in the subsequent fiscal year. #12-13–15
+At the beginning of each fiscal year, a Committee for Review of the Distribution of Facilities and Administrative (Overhead) Funds (By-Laws 4.45) shall convene to review procedures and distribution of Facilities and Administrative funds (research overhead funds).
+The review shall: a) evaluate the current expenditure and distribution plan with regard to URI’s changing needs and resources; b) examine, as desirable, F&A distribution plans at other peer public research institutions; c) produce a report including, as appropriate, any recommendations for changes in distribution to be considered for implementation in the subsequent fiscal year. #12-13-15, #17-18-23

-10.72.11 The subcommittee shall be chaired by the Chair of the Council for Research.
-The subcommittee shall consist of four additional faculty members from the Council for Research elected by the Council before its last meeting in the spring and one designee each of the President, the Provost, and the Vice President for Administration and Finance.
-The Vice President for Research and Economic Development may be an ex-officio, non-voting member of the subcommittee. #12-13–15 #16-17–7
+10.72.11 The Committee shall be chaired by the Chair of the Committee for Research and Creative Activities.
+The Committee shall consist of all members of the Committee for Research and Creative Activities and one designee each of the President, the Provost, and the Vice President for Administration and Finance.
+The Vice President for Research and Economic Development may be an ex-officio, non-voting member of the subcommittee. #12-13-15, #16-17-7, #17-18-23

 10.72.12 Specific arrangements proposed for centers or projects must be reviewed and approved by the Vice President of Research and Economic Development after consultation with the President, PIs, Provost, and appropriate deans, directors and chairs.
-Such arrangements shall be in writing, be presented to the Subcommittee, and have a defined term (no more than three years) after which they shall be reviewed and, if appropriate, re-established or renegotiated. #12-13–15
+Such arrangements shall be in writing, be presented to the Committee, and have a defined term (no more than three years) after which they shall be reviewed and, if appropriate, re-established or renegotiated. #12-13-15, #17-18-23

 10.72.13 Entities receiving F&A funds shall make a full and accurate accounting of how funds were spent during the prior fiscal year, including all sponsored projects administration (SPA) expenditures.
 These reports shall be submitted by October 1 of each year to the Controller by all university units that have expenses related to F&A funds.
 The Controller will review to ensure reports are reconciled with audit statements. #12-13-15

 10.72.14 During the review process, a draft of the report shall be made available to faculty for a minimum 2-week comment period.
-The Subcommittee shall consider these comments in production of their final report, which shall be submitted to the Council for Research to forward to the Faculty Senate Executive Committee, the President, Provost, Vice President of Research and Economic Development, and Vice President of Administration and Finance no later than January 31 for review, discussion, and approval, and then is subject to final approval by the President.
-The President shall submit an annual report to the Board and the Faculty Senate on the use of indirect cost recovery funds and any changes in the distribution of funds for the coming year. #12-13–15
+The Committee shall consider these comments in production of their final report, which shall be submitted to the Committee for Research and Creative Activities to forward to the Faculty Senate Executive Committee, the President, Provost, Vice President of Research and Economic Development, and Vice President of Administration and Finance no later than January 31 for review, discussion, and approval, and then is subject to final approval by the President.
+The President shall submit an annual report to the Board and the Faculty Senate on the use of indirect cost recovery funds and any changes in the distribution of funds for the coming year. #12-13-15, #17-18-23

 10.80.10 Budget Process.
 The Vice President for Administration and Finance shall publish and make available to all faculty a calendar showing key dates for the annual budget process which affect all faculty, department heads and deans.